 In order to provide support for new international students' and exchange students' studies and student life, meetings are held with International Center staff on a periodic basis.
 Students are also free to discuss any matters, not just their studies and student life.
 The Center will contact other departments depending on the details of the discussion, so students may freely discuss matters even when they are not sure who to consult about them.
 It should also be noted that, besides the scheduled meeting dates, counseling is provided on an as-needed basis at the International Center.

-Students are encouraged to become involved in extracurricular activities, which occupy an important place alongside academic pursuits at our university.
-Some 170 student clubs and groups at the Yokohama Campus and around 70 at the Shonan Hiratsuka Campus are actively engaged in a variety of activities.
+Students are encouraged to become involved in extracurricular activities, which occupy an important place alongside academic pursuits at Kanagawa University.
+Some 160 student clubs and groups at the Yokohama Campus, and around 65 at the Shonan Hiratsuka Campus, are active in a variety of pursuits.

 All non-Japanese citizens who reside in Japan for three months or more are obliged to join the National Health Insurance program.
 Joining the National Health Insurance program means that if you are ill or suffer an injury, you only have to pay part of the medical expenses (patient co-payment) when you receive care at a medical institution (usually, the amount paid by the patient is 30% of the total medical expenses).